aristanetworks/aclabs/docs/quickstart.md

 Both SSH and API access to the nodes are available via the Codespace.
 Lab environments are pre-packaged with tools like Python and the Arista [AVD](https://galaxy.ansible.com/ui/repo/published/arista/avd/), [CVP](https://galaxy.ansible.com/ui/repo/published/arista/cvp/), and [EOS](https://galaxy.ansible.com/ui/repo/published/arista/eos/) Ansible Galaxy collections.

-Labs that leverage tools such as AVD for configuration, documentation, and testing will provide the instructions associated with these API interactions in their lab guide.
+Labs that leverage tools such as AVD for configuration, documentation, and testing will provide the instructions in their lab guide.

 Accessing the environment via SSH is detailed below: